jgferrell/WfCfg/README.md

 `wfcfg.bat` in the same GPO will result in the GPO calling `wfcfg.bat` again before the previous call terminates which results in unexpected behavior.
-Furthermore, there seems to be an issue with "quoted parameters" being passed and ultimately interpretted correctly.
+Furthermore, there seems to be an issue with "quoted arguments" being passed and ultimately interpretted correctly.

 It's better to make calls from a GPO to `wfcfg.bat` [*indirectly*](#indirect-method-preferred) by making a single call